neuron4/daniellerch.github.io/_posts/2000-01-01-image_steganography_spatial.md

 ## Practical Image Steganography in the Spatial Domain.

-To hide information in the spatial domain (that is, in the bitmap that represents the image) is usual to modify the least significant bit of some píxels.
+To hide information in the spatial domain (that is, in the bitmap that represents the image) is usual to modify the least significant bit of some pixels.
+This technique has evolved significantly over the years, from the now insecure LSB replacement [1] to the modern techniques based on adaptive schemes.

 [ Updated on 2016-12-11 ]